tonytvo/blog-generator/content/blog/effective-typescript/index.md

 tags: ["agiletechnicalpractices", "programming"]
 ---

+# Todo
+- need to review item 28: Use Classes and Currying to Create New inference Sites

 # Understand the relationship between typescript and javascript

 - If you're migrating an existing javascript codebase to typesript.
 It means that you don't have to rewrite any of your code in another language to start using TypeScript and get the benefits it provides.